 Max Steiner was given only three months to compose the music, considering that 1939 was the busiest year of his career; in that year he wrote the music for 12 films.
 In order to meet the deadline, Steiner sometimes worked for 20 hours straight and took Benzedrine pills to stay awake.
 With almost three hours of music, "Gone With the Wind" had the longest film score ever composed up to that time.

-When Gary Cooper turned down the role for Rhett Butler, he was passionately against it.
-He is quoted saying both, "Gone with the Wind is going to be the biggest flop in Hollywood history," and, "I'm just glad it'll be Clark Gable who's falling on his face and not Gary Cooper."
+When Gary Cooper turned down the role of Rhett Butler, he was passionately against it.
+He is quoted as saying "Gone With the Wind is going to be the biggest flop in Hollywood history" and "I'm just glad it'll be Clark Gable who's falling on his face and not Gary Cooper."

 One month after the book was published, David O. Selznick purchased the movie rights from Margaret Mitchell for an unprecedented $50,000.
 At the time it was the highest sum that had ever been paid for an author's first novel.
 Realizing he had underpaid Mitchell, Selznick gave her an additional $50,000 as a bonus when he dissolved Selznick-International Pictures in 1942.

 Prominent Atlanta preacher Martin Luther King Sr. (father of Martin Luther King) was invited to the cotillion ball held in Atlanta at the film's premiere.
 He had been urged to boycott the festivities by other community leaders because none of the black actors in the film were allowed to attend.
 King Sr. attended because he was invited--and brought along his famous son with him.

 Hattie McDaniel was criticized by some African-Americans for playing in a supposedly racist film.
 She responded that she would "rather make seven hundred dollars a week playing a maid than seven dollars being one".